metonymymachine/hackers_web3methods/README.md

 ### Creating bundled file for frontend
 #### Above steps need to be done first!

-`npm run prod` for production build
+`npm run bundle` for production build

 `npm run dev` for development build